willemmanuel/innisfree/docs/user_manual.md

 This page shows information about the currently logged in user.
 To change your name, phone number, email address, email preferences, or password, simply navigate to this page and click the "Edit My Profile" link.
 Then, fill in the requried field and click the "Update User" button.

 ## Volunteer Role
+#### Appointments
+In addition to viewing appointments (as shown in the Appointments section for [Workstation Heads](#appointments)), volunteers can also create or edit appointments for co-workers in their house.

+##### Creating a New Appointment
+To create a new appointment, click the "New Appointment" button on the appointments page.
+Use the drop-down boxes to fill in the form, and then click the "Create Appointment" button.
+The "Resident", "Doctor", and "Appointment type" fields must be filled out before an appointment can be created.

+The Resident and Volunteer drop-down boxes only show Residents and Volunteers in the same house as the user creating the appointments.
+This page also contains the paginated list of upcoming appointments, so volunteers can coordinate appointments if possible.

+Once the appointment is created, the user is taken to the individual appointment page for that appointment.
+You can edit an appointment by clicking the "Edit" link under the appointment information, or go back the the main appointments page by clicking the "Back to Appointments" link.
+You can also continue creating appointments by using the "New Appointment" button, or set a reminder to schedule an additional appointment by using the "Set Reminder to Schedule Follow-Up Appointment" button.

+##### Editing an Existing Appointment
+To edit an appointment, you must go to the individual appointment page for that appointment and then click the "Edit" link.
+This will allow you to update the resident, doctor, volunteer, date, time, appointment type and notes for that appointment.
+Once you have changed the desired fields, you simply need to click the "Update Appointment" button for your changes to be submitted.

+The drop-down boxes on this page have the same restrictions as on the new appointment page, and the "Resident", "Doctor", and "Appointment type" fields must be filled out before the appointment can be updated.

+#### Houses, Doctors, Users, My Profile, Cars
+See these entries under the [Workstation Head Role](#workstation-head-role)

 ## Administrator Role